The Fedibook project

 The short answer is: it depends on who operates the instance you choose to use.

-The Fedibook software itself is open source, which means the code can be read, reviewed, and audited by anyone.
-There are no hidden features, no tracking code baked in, and no back doors.
-What you see is what you get.
+The Fedibook software is open source — the code can be read, reviewed, and audited by anyone.
+There are no hidden features, no tracking code, and no back doors.

-However, in a federated network, trust ultimately rests with the operator of your instance.
-Your data lives on their server, and they are responsible for how it is handled.
-If you choose an instance operated by an identifiable individual or organisation in a country where GDPR is taken seriously and enforced, you are in a reasonably good position.
-Look for instances that are transparent about who runs them, where they are hosted, and what their privacy policy says.
+In a federated network, trust ultimately rests with the operator of your instance.
+Your data lives on their server.
+If you choose an instance run by an identifiable person or organisation in a country where GDPR is enforced, you are in a reasonably good position.
 The showcase instance at https://fedibook.net is operated by me, Rasmus Sindum, in Denmark.

-That said, Fedibook is not designed for deeply confidential communication.
+Fedibook is not designed for deeply confidential communication.
 Groups and posts are social by nature, and federation means your content may travel to other servers in the Fediverse.
-If you need a private, secure channel for sensitive conversations, we recommend looking at DeltaChat — a privacy-focused messenger that works over email and leaves no central server in the loop.
+If you need a private, secure channel for sensitive conversations, I recommend looking at DeltaChat — a privacy-focused messenger that works over email and leaves no central server in the loop.